openmultiplayer/web/docs/scripting/callbacks/OnPlayerClickTextDraw.md

 :::warning

-The clickable area is defined by [TextDrawTextSize](../functions/TextDrawTextSize).
-The x and y parameters passed to that function must not be zero or negative.
-Do not use [CancelSelectTextDraw](../functions/CancelSelectTextDraw) unconditionally within this callback.
-This results in an infinite loop.
+- The clickable area is defined by [TextDrawTextSize](../functions/TextDrawTextSize).
+- The `x` and `y` parameters passed to that function must not be zero or negative.
+- Do not use [CancelSelectTextDraw](../functions/CancelSelectTextDraw) unconditionally within this callback.
+This results in an **infinite loop**.

 :::